dcos/examples/1.8/minio/README.md

  - Application admins
  - Developers
  - Devops Engineers
-- Scope: Learn to install Minio on DCOS and learn to use it using minio command line tool `mc`.
+- Scope: Learn to install Minio on DC/OS and learn to use it using minio command line tool `mc`.

 **Table of Contents**: